Flexible floaters align with the direction of wave propagation: Experiments

 \subsection{Tracking and drift velocity}

 Experiments to investigate the orientation dynamics and drift velocity of floating strips are conducted as follows.
-A strip is cautiously deposited on the water surface at rest, at an initial yaw angle $\psi$ in the range $60-80^o$, ensuring no air bubbles are trapped beneath it.
+A strip is cautiously deposited on the water surface at rest (ensuring no air bubbles are trapped beneath it), at an initial yaw angle $\psi$ in the range $60-80^o$.
 The wave maker is switched on and the motion of the strip is recorded during approximately 1 minute using a camera located above the wave tank.
 We repeat the experiments several times for each strip length, and retain trajectories that remain approximately centered in the channel to discard possible interaction with the side walls.
 After each run, we wait approximately 10 minutes for the waves and currents to dissipate.